*Rule Changes starting in 2014*

 Seat Restraints – The minimum is a 3 point belt.
 No more lap belt only.
 That means the stock 3 point belts in later model vehicles are OK.
 All 4 or 5 point racing harnesses are OK.
 Lap belts only are no longer permitted.

 Helmets – All drivers and passengers are required to wear an approved helmet.
-All helmets will be inspected during technical inspection and must have a SNELL 2005 or better rating.
+All helmets will be inspected during technical inspection and must have a SNELL SA 2005 or better rating.
 Ratings of SA 2005, SA 2010, SAH2010 are the only helmets that will be approved.

 Convertibles – All convertibles are required to have at least a four-point roll bar.
 Shelby Cobras and Kit Cobras are required to have a hoop that also covers the passengers if they plan on giving rides to passengers on lapping days.
 All convertibles must run with tops down.